Hermann Zilcher: Career

 In 1901, Zilcher moved to Berlin, where he quickly established himself mainly as a pianist for singers and instrumentalists, with concert tours, which made him internationally known in the United States and in Europe.
 In 1905, he returned to Frankfurt as a piano teacher at the Dr. Hoch Conservatory.
 In 1908, he was appointed by Felix Mottl as a piano professor and in 1916 as a composition professor at the Academy of Music in Munich.
 In Munich, he worked closely with the head of the Munich Kammerspiele, Otto Falckenberg, for whom he wrote incidental music.
 In 1920, Zilcher became director of the Bavarian State Conservatory of Music in Würzburg and founded the Würzburg Mozart Festival in 1922, which soon became internationally famous.
 For these accomplishments, Zilcher was appointed in 1924 Privy Councillor by the Bavarian government and the University of Würzburg awarded him an honorary doctorate.

 In the late 1920s, Zilcher founded the Würzburg Chamber Orchestra, which achieved nationwide renown.
 As a result, he became increasingly engaged as guest conductor of other orchestras; for example, he conducted the Berlin Philharmonic Orchestra, at the invitation of Wilhelm Furtwängler.
-At this time, Zilcher conducted works of Arnold Schönberg, Ernst Krenek, and Paul Hindemith.
+At this time, Zilcher conducted works of Arnold Schoenberg, Ernst Krenek, and Paul Hindemith.
 In 1933, Hindemith joined in a concert in Würzburg under Zilcher conducting as a soloist of his viola concerto, Op.
 36., as the pianist of the Zilcher Trio with violinist Adolf Schiering and cellist Ernst Chanbley.
 Zilcher performed works of Mendelssohn in 1932.

 In 1941, his violin concerto, Op.
 92. was premiered in a concert by the Berlin Philharmonic under the direction of Wilhelm Furtwängler.
 Due to a long-standing dispute, Zilcher was deprived of the management of the Mozart Festival and the directorship of the music school in 1943.
 In the final phase of World War II, Zilcher was approved to not serving on the front line, but was involved in the preparations for the Mozart Festival.

 Zilcher, after an anonymous complaint, was deposed as director of the Würzburg Conservatory due to his activities in the Nazi era.
 The US military administration sentenced him to logging operations, where he injured his hands.
 Due to a medical certificate, he was exempted from this work.
 Zilcher composed a fifth symphony in 1947.

 He had long suffered from a weak heart and died suddenly on 1 January 1948 at the age of 66 in Würzburg.